 “I’m quite inquisitive with regards to new technologies and new ways of doing things.
 I’m much more afraid of getting stuck in a role where the work becomes monotonous and routine than I am of not having a contract for a month or two,” he said.

 If you share Christo’s fear, then contracting might be the right choice for you.
-In this post we’ll review some of the fundamental steps you’ll need to consider if you want to take the leap.
-But first let’s examine why IT contracting is becoming increasingly popular.
+In this post we’ll review what you’ll need to consider if you want to take the leap.
+Follow the eight steps below to become an IT contractor:

 Why do companies use IT contractors?